 As the name suggests, Narrowneck is the narrow stretch of sand that splits the Nerang River from the southern end of Main Beach.
 This section of coast has a history of serious erosion, particularly as a result of storms.

-Coastal monitoring shows that the reef has been an effective coastal protection asset that has increased the resilience of Narrowneck beach against the impacts of storm events and large ocean swell.
-The reef lessens the erosion impact of large waves.
-As these waves cross the reef, their intensity becomes less threatening to the beach.
-The reef also promotes a build-up of sand near the structure, and this sand acts as a buffer to protect the beach during storms.
+In 1999, the City constructed an artificial reef offshore from Narrowneck using sand containers made from geotextile fabric.
+The reef reduces the erosion impact of large waves.
+As these waves cross the reef their intensity becomes less threatening to the beach.
+The reef also promotes a build-up of sand near the structure and this sand acts as a buffer to protect the beach during storms.

-The Narrowneck artificial reef has recently been declared a ‘Prohibited Anchorage Area’ and two yellow navigation buoys have been installed adjacent to the reef to mark the extents of the area.
+The Narrowneck artificial reef is a ‘Prohibited Anchorage Area’ and two yellow navigation buoys have been installed adjacent to the reef to mark the extents of the area.

 Preventing vessels from anchoring on the reef will help mitigate potential safety hazards and ensure that the renewed reef is not damaged by anchors.
 Anchoring on the reef has been a leading cause of damage to the Geotextile Sand Containers.

 Video footage courtesy International Coastal Management (ICM)